 Fully customize the appearance of a node.

-Connector represents the relationship between two nodes.
-Some of the key features are listed here.
+Connectors represent the relationship between two nodes.
+Some of the key features are as follows.

-There are straight, orthogonal, and curved connector types.
-You can choose any of these based on the type of diagram or relationship between the connected notes.
+Connectors are straight, orthogonal, and curved .
+Choose any of these based on the type of diagram or relationship between the connected notes.

-Use different types of predefined arrow heads to illustrate flow direction in flowchart diagram.
-You can also build your own custom arrowheads based on your requirement.
+Use different types of predefined arrow heads to illustrate flow direction in a flowchart diagram.
+Also, build custom arrowheads based on the requirement.

-Like nodes, connectors' look and feel can also be customized any way you want.
-The Xamarin.Android Diagram Control provides a rich set of properties through which you can customize connector color, thickness, dash and dot appearance, rounded corners, as well as decorators.
+Like nodes, connectors' look and feel can also be customized as required.
+The Xamarin.Android Diagram control provides a rich set of properties to customize connector color, thickness, dash and dot appearance, rounded corners, as well as decorators.

-You can populate org chart or mind map diagrams based on data from data sources.
-In addition, data in any format can be easily converted, mapped, and consumed in the diagram by setting a few properties, without having to write any code.
-Diagram also supports loading data from a List, or IEnumerable collection.
+Populate the organizational chart or mind map diagrams based on data from data sources.
+In addition, data in any format can easily be converted, mapped, and consumed in the diagram by setting a few properties, without having to write any code.
+Diagram also supports loading data from a List or IEnumerable collection.

-Connect to specific places on a node through different types of ports or connecting points.
+Connect to specific places on a node using different types of ports or connecting points.

 Add any number of labels and further align them individually.

 Labels include sophisticated alignment options.
-Automatically align when a node or connector moves.
+Labels automatically align when a node or connector moves.

 Use interactive features to improve the editing experience of a diagram at run time.
-You can easily edit a diagram with touchscreen.
+Edit a diagram easily on touchscreens.

-You can resize a node in eight different directions and lock a nodes' aspect ratios to keep its shape.
-You can also rotate selected nodes at 360 degrees.
+Resize a node in eight different directions and lock the node’s aspect ratios to keep its shape.
+Rotate selected nodes 360 degrees.

 For editing mistakes, undo and redo commands reverse recent changes.
 The selected object in the diagram can also be cut, copied, and pasted.

-You can easily edit the connectors' route by dragging thumbs that are visible after selection.
+Edit the connectors' route easily by dragging thumbs that are visible after selection.

-When multiple objects overlap, z-order controls which object needs to be on top or at the bottom.
+When multiple objects overlap, the z-order controls which object needs to be at the top and which at the bottom.

 Frequently used commands like delete, connect, and duplicate can be shown as buttons near a selector.
-This makes it easy for users to quickly perform those operations instead of searching for the correct buttons in a toolbox.
+This makes it easy to perform those operations quickly instead of searching for the correct buttons in a toolbox.

 Draw connectors and connect it with nodes interactively by just touch and move on the drawing area.